feather-design-system/feather-design-system/docs/Components/ProtectedInput/README.md

 ---
 title: "Protected Input"
 pre: "@featherds/protected-input"
-design: "For scenarios where sensitive user information must be entered into a computer interface discreetly."
+design: "A variation of the standard text input field but used for discreet and confidential information."
 lang: en-US
 tags: ["ProtectedInput", "component"]
 menu: components
 ---

+## Design

+Protected Input consist of a protected text string, a [Input](/Components/Input/) component, and an [Icon Button](/Components/Button/#icon-button) that acts as a toggle between protected and unprotected states.
+They should inherit all states as well as both internal and external padding specifications from the standard text input field.

 ## Example

 <ProtectedInput-Examples />

+## Usage

+Used in scenarios where sensitive user information must be entered into a computer interface discreetly.
+Protected input components should primarily focus on keeping user information private.

 ## ProtectedInput